ADL CLI

 agent.yamlalongside your code - Leverage service injection - Use the

-injectsystem instead of global state for testability - Config subsection injection - Inject only the config sections each skill needs (
+injectsystem instead of global state for testability - Config subsection injection - Inject only the config sections each tool needs (

 Troubleshooting